Gizra/drupal-starter/README.md

 1. Initiate QA (`qa` branch) multidev environment for the given project.
 1. Double-check if `./.ddev/providers/pantheon.yaml` contains the proper Pantheon project name.
 1. Get a [Pantheon machine token](https://pantheon.io/docs/machine-tokens) (using a dummy new Pantheon user ideally, one user per project for the sake of security)
 1. Get a GitHub Personal access token, it is needed for [Travis CLI to authenticate](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 It will be used like this: `travis login --pro --github-token=`.
+Also it will be used to post a comment to GitHub to the relevant issue when a merged PR is deployed, so set the expiry date far in the future enough for this.
 1. `ddev robo deploy:config-autodeploy [your terminus token] [your github token]`
 1. `git commit -m "Deployment secrets and configuration"`
 1. Add the public key in `travis-key.pub` to the newly created dummy [Pantheon user](https://pantheon.io/docs/ssh-keys)
+1. Actualize `public static string $githubProject = 'Gizra/the-client';` in the `RoboFile.php`.

 Optionally you can specify which target branch you'd like to push on Pantheon, by default it's `master`, so the target is the DEV environment, but alternatively you can issue:
 `ddev robo deploy:config-autodeploy [your terminus token] [your github token] [pantheon project name] [gh_branch] [pantheon_branch]`

+After you have automatic deployment for a project, you are able to deploy to Pantheon `test` and `live` using Git tags.
+`git tag 0.1.2` will imply a deployment to the `test` environment (and `dev` - as enforced by Pantheon).
+`git tag 0.1.2_live` will imply a deployment to `live`.
+In order to make it fast, you need to first create the tag that deploy to `test`, then you need to tag the same commit with a tag suffixed with `_live`.

 ## Pulling DB & Files From Pantheon